snehasys/repo1/scientific_percolation/readme.md

        //Guess I need to fix isFull() & open() both, when I have time.

-Assignment mentored by Professor Robert Sedgewick, Princeton University.
+#Dependency:
-Dependency: The module is dependent on the algs4.jar which can be found at http://algs4.cs.princeton.edu/code/algs4.jar
+The module is dependent on the algs4.jar which can be found at http://algs4.cs.princeton.edu/code/algs4.jar
+#Disclaimer
+Assignment mentored by Professor Robert Sedgewick, Princeton University The test suit was provided, (refer percolation_test/credits )